What is Gazpacho?

 Breaking from gazpacho tradition, this cold soup uses tomato and clam juice cocktail for its base.
 You'll add chopped avocado, cucumber, onion, fresh tomatoes, lemon juice, and cilantro for texture and flavor.
 What about the shrimp?
 You can add it to the gazpacho or serve it over the top.

 This gorgeous soup gets its color from cucumber, avocado, and honeydew melon.
 Onion, garlic, and jalapeño pepper add an unmistakable kick.
 And to balance things out, you've got lime juice and white balsamic vinegar.

-Fresh & Fruity
+5. Fresh & Fruity Gazpacho: Julia's Watermelon Gazpacho

 No tomatoes in this version.
 Instead, you'll taste watermelon, cucumbers, sweet red bell peppers, mint, ginger, and pineapple juice.
 Onion and jalapeño pepper spice things up, while honey balances it out.
 Cool and refreshing, with a kick.